 , the main west-coast beach hosts Libong’s only four resorts

-, with a new upmarket spot on the way at time of writing.
-The sand is grainy and offshore rocks get in the way of low-tide swimming, but the beach is nearly always empty.
+.
+The sand is a mix of fine tan and grainy yellow, with more than enough space to go around.
+A sheet of offshore rocks get in the way of low-tide swimming, but you'll have plenty of depth to do the backstroke at high tide.
 The usual tidal garbage gets cleaned up in front of the resorts, where hammocks strung to the trunks of umbrella and coconut trees afford a view out to Ko Muk

 You may struggle to find space for your beach towel.